arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.3.0/03-Guides/migration-guide-v1.0.md

 # Migration guide towards v1.0
-Starting from v1.0, there're some major breaking changes.
-To make it easier for you you migrate towards this new version, we have assembled an migration guide to help you in the process.
+Starting from v1.0, there are some major breaking changes.
+To make it easier for you migrate towards this new version, we have assembled a migration guide to help you in the process.

 ## New Azure SDK
 We have chosen to also update our library to the new Azure SDK when interacting with the Azure Service Bus ([#159](https://github.com/arcus-azure/arcus.messaging/discussions/159)).
 This package update has some consequences on our library.